The Government Pension Fund Global (GPFG) in Norway

 With these objectives in mind, the GPFG allows the use of petroleum revenues without affecting the general flow of income, limiting the impact of fluctuating surplus on government spending.
 The fund also serves an ethical objective, based on the principle of intergenerational equity.
 As an instrument for long-term savings, the GPFG's investment strategy aims to maximise financial returns at moderate risk in order to secure maximum benefits for future generations.
 In its capacity as an instrument for state savings, the GPFG differs from traditional funds, which are generally allocated for specific liabilities and don't protect similarly well the asset base.
 Compared to similar funds, the GPFG has a higher risk-bearing capacity because it is not subject to short-term liquidity requirements and has a long investment horizon.

 In 1998, Norges Bank set up Norges Bank Investment Management, an asset management unit to manage the GPFG on behalf of the Ministry of Finance.
 That year, the unit invested 40 percent of the fund in equities in order to diversify a portfolio previously focused on government bonds.
-The portfolio has continued to diversify ever since, reaching a market value in May 2018 of NOK8.4 billion.
+The portfolio has continued to diversify ever since, reaching a market value in 2019 of NOK8,256 billion.

 To avoid suffering from the “Dutch disease”, the Ministry of Finance implemented a fiscal law in 2001 limiting outflows of cash for government spending.
-The maximum amount was set at 4 percent annually, which was an estimation of the yearly return on the fund’s investments.
-This initiative, restricting state expenditure from oil revenues, prevented the overflow of oil money into the economy, while also protecting the value of the fund.
-As of April 2018, Norway’s GPFG was the largest SWF in the world.
+The maximum amount was set initially at 4 percent annually, which was an estimation of the yearly return on the fund's investments.
+This initiative, restricting state expenditure from oil revenues, was aimed at preventing the overflow of oil money into the economy, while also protecting the value of the fund.
+Norway's GPFG is currently the largest SWF in the world.

 The public impact